 Installations Grease Trap Seattle, WA

 If you’re in the foodservice industry or operating any type of kitchen serving the public in Seattle, WA, the chances are good that you need a grease trap to meet the municipal code requirements.
+Here at Seattle Grease Trap we do grease trap installations for your restaurants!

 The city requires grease traps to ensure that FOGS (fats, oils, grease, and solid waste) doesn’t enter the city sewer system and cause unnecessary problems.
 A grease trap also helps you by ensuring that those materials don’t solidify and clog up your plumbing.
 Getting your grease trap pumped out every once in a while (which we also do) is a lot easier than shutting down your kitchen so that the plumber can remove a fatty blockage!